العربية

 Dual Onlay Graft Technique for Complex Nonunions

-This ingenious technique utilizes two cortical onlay grafts placed opposite each other on the host bone, bridging the nonunion site.
-Fixed with a single set of through-and-through screws, the grafts grip the host bone fragments like a vise.
-Any intervening space at the bone ends is meticulously packed with cancellous bone chips to provide osteogenic and osteoconductive properties.
+Furthermore, the dual onlay technique is not merely of historical interest but represents a foundational concept in orthopedic biomechanics and biological osteosynthesis.
+By utilizing two cortical onlay grafts placed diametrically opposite each other on the host bone, bridging the nonunion site, the construct grips the host bone fragments like a vise.
+Any intervening space at the bone ends is meticulously packed with cancellous bone chips to provide immediate osteogenic and osteoconductive properties.
+Understanding the patho-epidemiology of these recalcitrant nonunions is critical for the modern surgeon to recognize when standard modalities have reached their limits and when the massive structural and biological augmentation of the dual onlay graft is decisively indicated.

 Primary Indications